 Yes.
-In general men do very well with tumescent liposuction.
+In general, men do very well with tumescent liposuction.
 They usually have good skin tone with well-defined localized areas that need treatment.
 As men tend to have a thicker dermis (the undersurface of the skin) and a more fibrous fatty layer, liposuction can be a little more difficult to perform.
-However, for the same reasons, in experienced hands men often get the best results of all.
-While experience is important for all cosmetic surgery this is particularly true for liposuction in men where a different set of cannulas and a modified technique is needed to optimize results.
-Areas that we commonly treat in men include the neck and jowls, chest, abdomen and love handles.
+However, for the same reasons, in experienced hands, men often get the best results of all.
+While experience is important for all cosmetic surgery this is particularly true for liposuction in men where a different set of cannulas and a modified technique are needed to optimize results.
+Areas that we commonly treat in men include the neck and jowls, chest, abdomen, and love handles.

 Fat removed through tumescent liposuction.

 Large selection of cannulas used by Dr. Massey allowing him to individualize the treatment approach for each body area and each patient rather than a one size fits all approach.